EvgenijK/TomeNET-Tileset/README.md

 ## Problems

 There are some known problems with using graphics right now:
+- there is no in client interface to choose or change gfx tilesets, only by changing tomenetrc/tomenet.ini
 - Windows: bmp from github seems to be corrupted when using in windows.
 Re-saving it in graphic editor solved the issue (like in Paint)
 - monster list shows wrong tiles https://github.com/TomenetGame/tomenet/issues/50
-- interface crash and packet errors if there is no graphic tiles for "Floor" features https://github.com/TomenetGame/tomenet/issues/51
+- interface crash and packet errors if there is only tiles for "monsters" https://github.com/TomenetGame/tomenet/issues/51
 - in character overview window items that have tiles are not displayed correctly
-- Windows: game launch take much more time (few minutes)
+- [SOLVED in test client]Windows: game launch take much more time (few minutes)
 - [SOLVED] fps slowndown if there are many graphic tiles on screen https://github.com/TomenetGame/tomenet/issues/59

 # More screenshots